square/square-market-embeds/README.md

 This repository contains examples for embedding items from [Square Market][market] into your own website.

-You can more about embedding and sharing items in our [Help Center][help-center].
+You can read more about embedding and sharing items in our [Help Center][help-center].

 Basic Embedding